secretGeek/today-i-learned-staging/git/revert_a_file.md

 ## Revert all local changes

-You've made a total mess of the local state... and just want things as they were before you messed with the most recent commit....
+You've made a total mess of the local state... and just want things as they were before you messed with the most recent commit...

 The infamous `git reset --hard`